 Sensitivity Analysis

-The drivers' report allows you to identify which risks are responsible for delaying the project completion or causing cost overruns.
-Sensitivity analysis takes this a step further by providing you with detailed information on precisely how much of an effect these risks have in terms of days and/or cost units.
+The drivers report allows you to identify which risks are responsible for delaying the project completion or causing cost overruns.
+Sensitivity analysis takes this a step further by providing you with detailed information on precisely how much of an effect these risks have in term of days and/or cost units.

-To run the sensitivity analysis, click on the 'Calculate Impacts' button, and Safran will initiate the analysis.
+In order to run the sensitivity analysis simply click on the ‘Calculate Impacts’ button and Safran will initiate the analysis.

 The Single Pass method

-Any risks can be hidden or shown by clicking the corresponding checkbox in the Impacts pane.
-You can also select or deselect all risks by ticking on or off the box on the left-hand side of the Excluded field.
-The checkbox states affect what's shown in the Tornado and S-Curves charts.
+Any of the risks can be hidden or shown by clicking the corresponding checkbox in the Impacts pane.
+You can also select or deselect all risks by ticking on or off the box on the left hand side of Excluded field.
+The checkbox states affect what’s being shown in the Tornado and S-Curves charts.

 Safran Risk provides an instant visualization of the different risk impacts at any selected metric (the available percentiles are the focus percentiles).
-To view each risk's impact on the schedule at different confidence, change the selected metric in the impacts pane.
+To view the impact each risk has to the schedule at different confidence simply change the selected metric in the impacts pane.
 The values for the updated metric are immediately visible in both the Impacts pane and the tornado and S-Curves chart.

-If you've selected one or more Focus Activities in the Analyze tab, you can also see how much a risk impacts an activity or summary.
-You do this by selecting one of your focus activities in the drop-down in the impacts pane.
-Note that if you add more focus activities, you must re-run the sensitivity analysis to see the new focus activities in the drop-down.
+If you’ve selected one or more Focus Activities in the Analyze tab, you can also see how much a risk impacts an activity or summary.
+You do this by selecting one of your focus activities in the dropdown in the impacts pane.
+Note that if you add more focus activities you have to re-run the sensitivity analysis to see the new focus activities in the drop down.

-You go to Focus Percentiles in the Options pane to change the percentiles.
+To change the percentiles, you go to Focus Percentiles in the Options pane.

 The Multiple Passes method

-The running method can be selected in the Sensitivity Analysis Options.
-Here, you can also choose the number of top risks you wish to calculate and determine whether a top risk should be determined by its impact on the schedule or the cost.
+The method for running can be selected in the Sensitivity Analysis Options, in here you can also select the number of top risks you wish to calculate and whether a top risk should be determined by its impact on the schedule or on the cost.

-In multiple passes mode, the single pass mechanism described above is repeated in its entirety, and after each single pass run has been completed, the top risk from that run is removed, and the process is repeated until the number of top risks specified in the 'Number of top risks to calculate' option are found.
-Alternatively, you can specify that the analysis should stop when less than a specified percentage of contingency is left.
+In multiple passes mode the single pass mechanism described above is repeated in its entirety and, after each single pass run has completed, the top risk from that run is removed and the process is repeated until the number of top risks specified in the ‘Number of top risks to calculate’ option are found.
+Alternatively you can also specify that the analysis should stop when less than a specified percentage of contingency is left.

-The following screenshot shows the results from a multiple-pass run to find the top seven risks.
-You can see that each curve moves further to the left.
-This is because at the end of each full single-pass run, the top risk is removed and not put back in for the next single-pass run.
+The following screenshot shows the results from a multiple pass run to find the top seven risks, you can see that each curve is moving further and further to the left, this is because at the end of each full single pass run the top risk is removed and not put back in for the next single pass run.
 As a result, if you were to run this method for all the risks in the project, the curves would draw all the way back to a straight line.

 Using the multiple pass approach can help to reduce the situations where larger risks are masking the impacts of smaller risks.
-Note that if you want to change a setting like a percentile or impacted activity after you've run an analysis, the analysis needs to be re-run.
+Note that if you want to change a setting like the percentile or impacted activity, after you’ve ran an analysis, the analysis needs to be re-run.
 This is because these settings can affect the order in which the risks are excluded.

 Tornado View

-In addition to s-curves, the sensitivity analysis results can be presented as a tornado.
+In addition to s-curves the results of the sensitivity analysis can be presented as a tornado.

 To do this you click the Tornado icon in the toolbar.
 The tornado shows both the schedule and the cost impact as default.
 To change the tornado settings you click Options | Tornado Chart Options.